March 29, 2021

 Cast out of paradise and sentenced to live life on a fallen planet now riddled with disease, suffering and death, humans did their best living apart from God.
 God sent them laws and prophets, but humans being humans failed time and again.
 But God had a plan to redeem His beautiful creation.
 Knowing they could not live perfect lives, He sent His Son to pay the price for human sin and become the ultimate sacrifice — forever breaking the barrier between the Creator and His masterpieces.

-Although I started to grasp the concept that God knew what was going to happen with creation before He even thought about creating anything, I was still struggling with understanding my part in it and how Jesus died for me personally.
+Although I started to grasp the concept that God and Jesus knew what was going to happen with creation before they even thought about creating anything, I was still struggling with understanding my part in it and how Jesus died for me personally.

 It took a long time of prayer, reflection and listening to God to understand how Christ’s death affected me personally.
 The following is a fictional scenario that illustrates what I felt God put on my heart over time:

 A few years ago during Lent, I started thinking about Jesus’ crucifixion and got really irritated with Adam and Eve.
-As I thought about them eating the forbidden fruit, I became angrier and angrier and began to rant in my head.
+As I thought about them eating the forbidden fruit, I became more and more angry and began to rant in my head.

 As my head filled with my self-righteous babbling, in my heart I felt a question: “But have you ever sinned?”